groupvine/gv-doc/social/index.md

 widget.
 (This, by itself, makes it much more likely that the recipient will add their comments and responses to the email.)
-If the recipient later re-opens the email in their inbox, then updating the social email widget depends somewhat on the extent that images are cached by the recipients email service; some will download the latest right away, others may only download updates after a day or two.
+If the recipient later re-opens the email in their inbox, then updating the social email widget depends partly on the extent to which images are cached by the recipients email service; some will download the latest right away, others may only download updates after a day or two.